s7anley/redis-sentinel-docker/README.md

 Demo
 ---
 For demonstration purposes you can use `docker-compose up -d` to bootstrap one redis master and slave and single sentinel to monitor them.
+In case you want to simulate sentinel cluster, scale number of sentinels with `docker-compose scale sentinel=3`.

 To obtain confirm, that everything is working, we can ask for current master IP address with command:
 ```sh